ViaVersionMCP/ViaLoadingBase/README.md

 }

 var viaLibs = [
+        // This should be always there
         // ViaVersion -> https://github.com/ViaVersion/ViaVersion
         "com.viaversion:viaversion:4.5.0-22w44a-SNAPSHOT",

+        // If you want to support newer versions then your Platform is
         // ViaBackwards -> https://github.com/ViaVersion/ViaBackwards
         "com.viaversion:viabackwards-common:4.5.0-22w44a-SNAPSHOT",

+        // If your platform is 1.8
         // ViaRewind -> https://github.com/ViaVersion/ViaRewind
         "com.viaversion:viarewind-core:2.0.3-SNAPSHOT",